What is a Cervical Slide Tracheoplasty (CST)?

 - The doctor will place a breathing tube during the surgery.
 They may remove this tube at the end of surgery or keep it in place for up to one week after surgery.

-- If the breathing tube is left in after surgery, your child goes to ICU from the operating room.
+- If the breathing tube is left in after surgery, your child will go to the ICU from the operating room.
 The ICU staff will reunite you with your child as soon as possible.

 - When the airway is safe, the breathing tube is removed (extubated).
 The PICU staff will closely watch your child’s breathing after the tube is removed.